 - Birthplace Education classes to help prepare you for your new arrival.

-- Palmetto Health Richland is the only Baby-Friendly designated hospital in the Midlands area.
+- Prisma Health Richland Hospital is the only Baby-Friendly designated hospital in the Midlands area.

 Kangaroo Care is skin-to-skin contact, with your baby placed right against your chest.
 Clinical research suggests that recovery time is shortened with Kangaroo Care and babies are able to leave the hospital sooner.
 When the medical team tells you that it is safe to do so, you may choose to use Kangaroo Care as part of your bonding process.

 Partnering with Mother’s Milk Bank of South Carolina, we serve as a depot site to provide nourishing human breast milk products to ill, premature babies.
 Eligible mothers within the community can donate their excess breast milk.